CAR T-Cell Therapy Offers Lymphoma Patients the Possibility of Remission

 For more video interviews with our CAR-T therapy experts, click here.

-For more information about CAR T-cell therapy to treat adult patients with relapsed or refractory large B-cell lymphoma, contact the Massachusetts General Hospital Cancer Center.This post is a sponsored collaboration between Mass General Cancer Center and Boston magazine's advertising department.
+For more information about CAR T-cell therapy to treat adult patients with relapsed or refractory large B-cell lymphoma, contact the Massachusetts General Hospital Cancer Center.This is a paid partnership between Mass General Cancer Center and Boston Magazine's City/Studio